Gaurav0135/Wander-lust/README.md

 # Wander-lust
-Wanderlust is an online marketplace that connects people who want to rent out their property with people who are looking for accommodations, typically for short stays. wanderlust offers hosts a relatively easy way to earn some income from their property.
+Wanderlust is an marketplace that store only data for who wants to rent out their property